iogf/keycmd/README.md

 Moving files works pretty much like copying files.
 You selected the files then put the cursor over a given view/subview then press 'Key-m'.

+**Adding a view from path.**

+Sometimes you may need to add a view from a text path.
+You do so by pressing 'Key-t' then inserting the path then pressing 'Return'